-Design and development should respond to a user's behaviour and environment based on screen size, platform and orientation through the use of flexible layouts, images and an intelligent use of CSS media queries.
+Experiences respond to behaviour and environment based on screen size, platform and orientation.
+Done through the use of flexible layouts, images and an intelligent use of CSS media queries.